 Calleta silkmoth Distribution, Habitat, and Ecology

-Meanwhile, the Calleta silkmoth does share some attributes with most other Lepidoptera.
-That’s because mature adults of this creature do not feed at all.
-However, the caterpillar form feeds voraciously.
-But, given its habitat, these primarily feed on only four species of locally abundant plants.
-It, in turn, faces several predators.
-Opossums, raccoons, and other rodent species often consume the vulnerable cocoons.
+Given its habitat, though, this form of the creature primarily feed on only four species of locally abundant plants.
+It, in turn, faces several predators of its own.
+Opossums, raccoons, and a wide variety of other rodent species often consume the vulnerable cocoons.